AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-databricks-audience-sourcing.md

 ### Prepare your audience data {#prepare-audience-data}

-Your audience tables must be structured so Collaboration can discover audiences and map identities correctly.
-Key requirements include:
+Structure your audience tables so that Collaboration can discover audiences and map identities correctly.

 * **Membership table (required):** A table within your shared schema that contains one row per profile-audience pair.
 This table must include a column mappable to `AUDIENCE_ID` and at least one supported match key column.
+Collaboration uses this table for source-data preview and field mapping.
 * **Metadata table (optional):** If you maintain a separate catalog of audiences (one row per audience with audience ID, name, counts, or similar metadata), you can provide this table so Collaboration reads audience definitions from it instead of inferring distinct audience IDs from the membership table alone.
 * **Supported match keys:** `HASHED_EMAIL_SHA_256`, `HASHED_PHONE_SHA_256`, `HASHED_IPV4_SHA_256`, `CRM_ID`, `LOYALTY_ID`, `ADFIXUS_ID`, and other match keys enabled for your Collaboration account.
 * **Hashing requirements:** All match key values must be trimmed, lowercased, and SHA256-hashed before they are stored in [!DNL Databricks].
 Collaboration does not hash or normalize data before ingestion.